chrish8510/chrish8510/README.md

 - 👋 Hi, I’m Christine
 - 👀 I’m interested in ...
 Web Development
 - 🌱 I’m currently learning ...
-React, and I'm planning to learn Node
+React and Rust, and I'm planning to learn Node
 - 💞️ I’m looking to collaborate on ...
 Web Development
 - 📫 How to reach me ... at hchristine8510@gmail.com or send me a message via LinkedIn @ christine-hong-8510